 Biomet Hip Lawsuits and Settlements

 In October 2012, a federal judicial panel centralized federal Biomet M2a Magnum hip implant lawsuits.
-In addition to transferring eight cases pending in various federal courts, the panel ordered the transfer of future case filings to the U.S. District Court for the Northern District of Indiana.
 The panel centralized the cases in the Northern District of Indiana in order to process the cases more efficiently.
 Judge Robert L. Miller, Jr. presided over the litigation, known as Multidistrict Litigation (MDL) No. 2391.

 The defendants in the lawsuits include Biomet, Inc. and various Biomet business units, including Biomet Orthopedics, LLC; Biomet Fair Lawn, LLC; Biomet Manufacturing Corp.; and Biomet U.S. Reconstruction, LLC (collectively “Biomet”).